Mount Roskill: Local government

 The first local government in the area was the Mt Roskill Highway Board, that formed on 7 August 1868 to administer and fund the roads in the area.
 In 1883, the Highway Board became the Mt Roskill Road Board.
-In 1927, Mt Roskill attempted to become a borough separate from the County of Eden, however this was unsuccessful.
+In 1927, Mt Roskill attempted to become a borough separate from Eden County, however this was unsuccessful.
 After growth in the area, Mt Roskill achieved borough status in 1947, meaning the area now had a borough council and mayor, and was able to invest more into infrastructure projects.

 Keith Hay was the longest serving mayor of Mount Roskill, holding the role from 1953 until 1974, when Dick Fickling was elected.
 Fickling resigned mid-term in 1987, and was replaced by Hay's son David Hay in 1987.
 In 1970, Mt Roskill and Onehunga boroughs proposed merging into a single entity, however this merger never eventuated.

 In 1989, the borough was amalgamated into Auckland City.
 On 1 November 2010, the Auckland Council was formed as a unitary authority governing the entire Auckland Region, and Mount Roskill become a part of the Puketāpapa local board area, administered by the Puketāpapa Local Board.

 The Puketāpapa local board area forms a part of the Albert-Eden-Puketāpapa ward, which votes for two members of the Auckland Council.
 The Albert-Eden-Puketāpapa ward is represented by counsellors Christine Fletcher and Julie Fairey.